xtreme911/solana/README-TWEAKERS.md

     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

+NOW BE SURE TO SOURCE YOUR ENVIRONMENT VARIABLE SO YOUR PATH ENVIRONMENT VARIABLE HAS THE CARGO BIN DIRECTORY

+    source ~/.cargo/env

 NOW RUN THIS RUSTC COMMAND TO READ THE OUTPUT IN CONSOLE

     rustc --target=x86_64-unknown-linux-gnu --print target-cpus